thaisnishimoto/42sp_07_PushSwap/README.md

 ### Algorithm

-I started by studying about sorting algorithms and implemented a few based on:
+I started out by studying about sorting algorithms and implemented a few based on:
 * [Quicksort](https://github.com/thaisnishimoto/42sp_07_PushSwap/blob/master/src/extra_algos/ft_quicksort.c): Divide the stack in smaller cohorts and then find the greatest number to push back to final stack. <br>
 * [Radix Sort](https://github.com/thaisnishimoto/42sp_07_PushSwap/blob/master/src/extra_algos/ft_radixsort.c): Sorts the number in the chosen base, separating by the digits (by the units, dozens, hundreds, etc.).
 It doesn't require comparisons and handles negative numbers <br>
 * [Opt Radix Sort](https://github.com/thaisnishimoto/42sp_07_PushSwap/blob/master/src/extra_algos/ft_opt_radixsort.c): To optimize radixsort, simplify the numbers so that it ranges from 0 to N (N being the size of the list).
 This minimizes the number of digits and removes the need to handle negative numbers.
 Also, use a binary base, so that only digits == 0 have to be pushed around.

-Finally, to achieve the performance necessary to score 100 on the mandatory, I based my final algorithm on the [Turk Algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97). <br>
-I consists on the following steps:
+Finally, to achieve the performance necessary to score 100 on the mandatory, I based my final algorithm on the [Turk Algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).
+It consists on the following steps:
-1. Separate all numbers, but 3 on the empty stack b.
+1. Push all numbers, but the last 3 to **stack b**.
-2. Sort remaining the 3 numbers on stack a with a specific hard coded algorithm that checks for all possible combinations.
+2. Sort the remaining 3 numbers on **stack a** with a specific [hard coded algorithm](https://github.com/thaisnishimoto/42sp_07_PushSwap/blob/master/src/ft_sort_3.c) that checks for all possible combinations.
-3. Calculate the amount of operations necessary to move each of the number on stack b to it's correct location on stack a.
+3. Calculate the amount of operations necessary to move each of the numbers on **stack b** to it's correct location on **stack a**.
-4. Find the "cheapest" number to move and execute the command.
+4. Find the "cheapest" number to move and execute the commands to push it to it's target location.
-5. Repeat step 3 and 4 until stack b i empty.
+5. Repeat step 3 and 4 until **stack b** is empty.
-6. Stack a will be sorted, but no necessarily with the lowest number on top, so find the lowest number and shift if to the top.
+6. **Stack a** will be sorted, but not necessarily with the lowest number on top, so find the lowest number and shift if to the top.

-### Usage example and visualization
+### Usage example

 ```sh
 git clone git@github.com:thaisnishimoto/42sp_07_PushSwap.git